-The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are hesitant or outgoing.
-These interview questions assess the degree of social boldness of a candidate.
+The interview questions listed below can draw revealing answers about the degree of social boldness of a candidate and get you on your way to finding whether employees are hesitant or outgoing in the workplace.

 1. Your manager asks who would like to take on a new project.
 What is your reaction?

 Outgoing: Individuals who score closer towards the outgoing end of the scale are most likely to answer that they would be happy to take over the new project as they love new challenges even if they are not familiar with the task at hand.
 They are generally confident which allows them to be less stressed about the risks that may be involved.
 Also, they love being the center of attention so they would be happy to be the first to volunteer for the new task.

 Hesitant: Individuals who score closer towards the hesitant end of the scale are most likely to answer that they would wait until they get to know more about the new project before stepping up.
 Given that they tend to be shy in social situations they are unlikely to be the first to volunteer for the new tasks and they would wait for others to take over instead.

 2. Give an example of how you work within a team.

 Outgoing: Individuals who score closer towards the outgoing end of the scale are most likely to answer that they are heavily involved in team projects and they are the ones who drive communication.
 They love taking over new projects and they can effectively venture forth to ensure the successful completion of any task.

 Hesitant: Individuals who score closer towards the hesitant end of the scale are most likely to answer that they generally prefer focusing on their part of the task at hand when working on a team project than be the drivers of the task.
 They feel more comfortable when dealing with familiar situations and they would prefer a team composed of few members.

 3. Describe a situation where you had to adjust quickly to changes over which you had no control.
 What was the impact of the change on you?